How to add a scalar function?

 Null-Free Fast Path

 A “callNullFree” function may be implemented in place of or along side “call” and/or “callNullable” functions.
-When only the “callNullFree” function is implemented, evaluation of the function will be skipped and null will automatically be produced if any of the input arguments are null (like deafult null behavior) or if any of the input arguments are of a complex type and contain null anywhere in their value, e.g. an array that has a null element.
+When only the “callNullFree” function is implemented, evaluation of the function will be skipped and null will automatically be produced if any of the input arguments are null (like default null behavior) or if any of the input arguments are of a complex type and contain null anywhere in their value, e.g. an array that has a null element.
 If “callNullFree” is implemented alongside “call” and/or “callNullable”, an O(N * D) check is applied to the batch to see if any of the input arguments may be or contain null, where N is the number of input arguments and D is the depth of nesting in complex types.
 Only if it can definitively be determined that there are no nulls will “callNullFree” be invoked.
 In this case, “callNullFree” can act as a fast path by avoiding any per row null checks.

 Here is an example of an array_min function that returns the minimum value in an array: